RedYetiDev/Quizlet.JS/README.md

     The `rejoin` functions rejoins the game after an exit, no arguments or returns.

 ## Bugs
 - The Bot must rejoin the game in when the host hits `replay` at the end of the game.
-(Not using the `rejoin` function)
+(By ending and restarting the script)

 If you find any new bugs, please report an issue or a pull request.
 If you have any questions or comments, you can either create an issue, or email me at [redyetidev@gmail.com](mailto:redyetidev@gmail.com?subject=Quizlet.JS)

+## Features Needing Testing
+- Need to test how the client reacts to duplicate terms (If multiple terms have the same answer or same name).
+- Game replay testing.

 ---